Abro (serial): Plot summary

-Ali's job does not bring in enough money so he is unable to fulfill some duties.
+Ali's job does not bring in enough money, so he is unable to fulfill some duties.
 They finally give birth to a child whose name, Afsheen, is chosen by Ali's mother.
-While, on other side, because of Ali and Fouzia's separation, Farzana and Zafar decide to marry Abid to Fouzia.
-Farzana's sister Shahida, mother of Fouzia, first thinks that Abid is younger than Fouzia but they marry.
-The show skips ahead 4 months and Abid and Fouzia have a child whose name is chosen by Farzana as Ahmed Ali.
+While, the on other side, because of Ali and Fouzia's separation, Farzana and Zafar decide to marry Abid to Fouzia.
+Farzana's sister Shahida, mother of Fouzia first thinks that Abid is younger than Fouzia but they marry.
+The show skips ahead 4 months, and Abid and Fouzia have a child whose name is chosen by Farzana as Ahmed Ali.
 Ali's parents also marry Samra and Tayyaba in good dynasties.
 Abid does more to help his brother in any way.
-Afsheen cries a lot, Ali decides to sell his bike to take something for her (Afsheen).
+Afsheen cries a lot.
+Ali decides to sell his bike to take something for her (Afsheen).

 Fouzia also gives birth later to a daughter, Aima.
 Ali's mother treats Abro as a servant.
 Hamid is also in love with another woman and secretly marries her and goes to Kuwait.
-The show again takes leap of 4 years when Afsheen, Ahmed Ali and Aima became school age pupils.
-Ali asks Abid to help him in Afsheen's school that Afsheen can learn but Farzana comes and refuses it.
-The show again takes leap of 20 years leap when all these pupils became 20-year-old boys and girls.
-In this time, all are changed.
-Afsheen does all things that Abro didn't do for her mother.
-She also pays concentration on studies.
+The show again takes a leap of 4 years when Afsheen, Ahmed Ali, and Aima became school-age pupils.
+Ali asks Abid to help him in Afsheen's school so that Afsheen can learn, but Farzana comes and refuses it.
+The show again takes a leap of 20 years leap when all these pupils became 20-year-old boys and girls.
+At this time, all are changed.
+Afsheen does all the things that Abro didn't do for her mother.
+She also pays concentration on her studies.